WKHS (Workhorse Group Inc.) stock is in for a key growth catalyst - The Dwinnex

-In the latest session, Workhorse Group Inc. (NASDAQ: WKHS) closed at 2.31 down -6.48% from its previous closing price of $2.47.
-In other words, the price has decreased by $-0.1600 from its previous closing price.
-On the day, 3110975 shares were traded.
-WKHS reached its highest trading level at $2.4800 during the session, while it also had its lowest trading level at $2.2600.
+In the latest session, Workhorse Group Inc. (NASDAQ: WKHS) closed at 2.43 up 7.05% from its previous closing price of $2.27.
+In other words, the price has increased by $+0.1600 from its previous closing price.
+On the day, 3171193 shares were traded.
+WKHS stock price reached its highest trading level at $2.4700 during the session, while it also had its lowest trading level at $2.3150.

 Sponsored